 A staple gun is one of those tools that sounds simple until you're mid-project with a jammed gun, misfire streaks on your cabinet fabric, or a dead battery on a rooftop.
 We drove 2,000+ staples through 12-oz canvas, R-13 fiberglass insulation, roofing felt, 1/4" luan plywood, and 1/2" pine to find out which staple guns are actually worth owning in 2026.

-Best overall: Arrow T50 at $29.
+Best overall: Arrow T50 at the current retailer price.
 All-steel, zero learning curve, and T50 staples are at every hardware store in the country.
 If you own one staple gun, it should be this one.
-Check the current price on Amazon.

 Our Top 5 Staple Guns